hashicorp/design-system/website/docs/patterns/filter-patterns/partials/core-concepts/core-concepts.md

 | Value | Refers to the specific value within a parameter that is referenced in the filter; e.g., a specific string, status, numerical range, etc. |
 | Conditional | Refers to the relationship between the parameter and the value. |

-The combination of the `Parameter`, `Conditional`, and `Value` results `Variable` and determines the specific records being included or excluded from a data set.
+The combination of the `parameter`, `conditional`, and `value` results in a `variable` and determines the specific records being included or excluded from a data set.

 ![Parameter + Conditional + Value = Variable](/assets/patterns/filter-patterns/filter-concept-variable.png =847x*)